Black history IS the forerunner of spoken word today.

 As a spoken-word fore-runner, Andrea was the first person to pitch and create spoken word courses to Ontario universities in 2008, (7 years ahead of Harvard and Stanford).
 Her wildly successful courses have taught some of the biggest names on the scene today.

-She is the author of Over of Heads (Inanna Publications).
+She is the author of the prose-drama Over our Heads (Inanna Publications).

-Are Canadians REALLY as diverse as we think we are?
-If so, why are we not economizing our strong art-based culture into something sustainable?
-Why do all do all our 'successful' homegrown artists choose to migrate?
-Because they have to.
+Are Canadians REALLY as diverse as we think?
+If so, why are we not economizing our strong art-based culture into something sustainable for artists?

-Author, musician, visual artist, and actor, Dr. Tom Gannon Hamilton and I explore Economizing our Cultural Arts in Canada.
+Author, musician, and actor, Dr. Tom Gannon Hamilton and I explore Economizing our Cultural Arts in Canada.

 Tom earns his living solely off his art (this should not be the exception).
 His works are Featured in a permanent exhibit in the New York Holocaust Museum; he acting accolades include in Murdoch Mysteries, the Netflix American God series, and the 2018 Oscar sweeper, Shape of Water.